- Not a substitute for professional veterinary help.

 Essentially, as long as you’re responsible in your cheese purveying, you should be good as gold.

-We have tons of articles about which foods are safe or dangerous for your dog, from common snacks to fruits.
-You might also be interested in “Can My Dog Drink Milk?“
+We have tons of articles about which foods are safe or dangerous for your dog, from common snacks to fruits; check out more below.

 The information provided in this article is not a substitute for professional veterinary help.